Skip to main content

 • Trade amount-based orders are orders whose trade amount is considered to be fixed.
 For example, the client wants to subscribe to fund X with 1000 EUR, or buy/sell 1000 EUR worth of Nokia shares.

-This means that any fees added to a buy order reduce the number of units bought, while keeping the total trade amount (with fees) unaffected.
+This means that any fees added to a buy order reduce the number of units bought, while keeping the total trade amount unaffected.
 Similarly, fees added to a sell order tend to increase the number of units sold to cover the fee.

 With high-block-size instruments, it's not always possible to keep the trade amount exactly fixed.
 This mode is designed to be used with e.g. fund subscriptions/redemptions.

-• Whether the order is given in units (e.g. buy 10 units of Nokia stock) or trade amount (e.g. buy 1000€ of Nokia stock) is determined by:
+Whether the order is given in units (e.g. buy 10 units of Nokia stock) or trade amount (e.g. buy 1000€ of Nokia stock) is determined by:

 • Execution method Units → unit-based order

-• Execution method Gross trade amountvalidation error (not supported)
+• Execution method Gross trade amount → validation error (not supported)

 • Execution method Net trade amount → trade amount -based order

-• Fallback 1: configuration "Comma-separated list of order types to treat as unit orders (overridden by trade's execution method, if defined)"
+• Fallback 1: configuration "Comma-separated list of order types to treat as unit orders (overridden by trade's execution method, if defined)".

-• Fallback 2: transaction types, in accordance with rebalancing settings (see below)
+• Fallback 2: transaction types, in accordance with rebalancing settings (see below).

 To bulk trade orders in FA, you will need to create a bulk portfolio and a supporting portfolio.
 Instructions can be found at Set up portfolios and groups for the trade order flow.
+Supporting portfolio can be used in cases where minimum block size or trade amount requirements aren't met, and you will do the supporting buy (or sell) to fill these requirements.

 Bulking steps